macoyulloa/checkingFace/README.md

 2. Private Route: https://api-jwt-v3.herokuapp.com/api/users/login:
 ```
 Method: POST
-Porpose: loging in a user with password and email, and returns a JWT token to retrieve the user info in JSON
+Porpose: loging in a user with password and email
+Returns a JWT token to retrieve the user info in JSON
 ```

 3. Private Route: https://api-jwt-v3.herokuapp.com/api/user: